Preparing your Business to go Digital: How our CFO services can help your business take a holistic approach

-A CRM system is vital for sales and customer relations, many CRM systems are available on cloud and integrate with many difference systems.
-Examples of CRM systems available include SalesForce, Pipedrive and Zoho to name a few.
+A CRM system is vital for sales and customer relations, many CRM systems are available on the cloud and integrate with many different systems.
+Examples of CRM systems available include SalesForce, Pipedrive, and Zoho to name a few.

 Job system/workflow management

 Making sure you have a tool that helps you keep track of your business is essential.
 Using systems such as Xero Projects or WorkflowMax can make the task of tracking costs on projects very easy and efficient for service providers.
 These applications allow you to assign work, invoices and obtain payment on the go.
 They are also powerful tools to gain insight that can help you tweak your profit margin.
 Some businesses may not be able to increase prices but can keep an eye on costs to increase profit margins.